avidalmeza/goldilocks/README.md

 ```
 python xs_calculator.py
 ```

+Users can also run the calculator within the Jupyter Notebook, xs_calculator.ipynb.
+Make sure to first set the conda environment as a kernel.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.